JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 2. **Incorrect happy paths** (e.g., claims don't subtract balance, refunds miscalculated)

 👉 Try this cue: *"Eventually, X must happen."*

+**Post-publication clarification (thanks to thoughtful feedback from our CTO):** Liveness is quite hard to prove (e.g. Solvency), but it's also one of the most interesting concepts.
+In Formal Verification, one tip that is often applicable is to reduce the problem to a set of safety properties.

 ### **Safety Properties** = *Control-level guarantees* or “Nothing bad happens.”